thijsjanzen/treestats/README.md

 | develop | [![codecov.i o](https://codecov.io/gh/thijsja%20nzen/treestats/branch/develop/gr%20aph/badge.svg)](https://app.code%20cov.io/gh/thijsjanzen/treestats) |

-The treestats R package contains rapid, C++ based, functions to calculate summary statistics on phylogenies, assuming the phylogenies.
+The treestats R package contains rapid, C++ based, functions to calculate summary statistics on phylogenies.
+For some functions (but not all, see below), the phylogenies are required to be ultrametric and/or binary.

 ## Getting started